 The Roaring, Progressive Twenties (1915-1929)

 Prior to the 1920s, the idea of social service often referred to charity or relief, typically in the form of legal aid, immigrant assistance and traveler’s aid.
-Most hardships up to then–both social and economic–had to be met by family and local efforts.
+Up to then, most hardships–both social and economic–had to be addressed by family and local efforts.

 Many cultural and legislative changes occurred during this time, with three constitutional amendments adopted to promote equality.
 This level of involvement on behalf of the local, state and federal governments to ensure fair, safe and just treatment of the people also shaped perceptions of a government’s role in providing social programs.
 Evidence of a new approach during this period could be found in legislated programs like workman’s compensation and mother’s aid.